decentraland/governance/README.md

 - `to (address)` is your address
 - `amount (uint256)` is whatever you want.
 Take into account that `1000000000000000000 = 1 MANA`

-Take into account that the vp distribution response from snapshot returns an array with each VP.
+Take into account that the voting power distribution response from snapshot returns an array with each voting power.
 The order in which each value is returned depends on the order in which strategies are added to the space on the [space settings](https://snapshot.org/#/snapshot.dcl.eth/settings)

 #### Current Strategies Order